 The few ways used by amateur astronomers in the southern hemisphere to align the RA axis include laser alignment, known star alignment, drift alignment, and the Crux.

 This means you use a laser to align your scope.
 In regards to laser alignment, local regulations can apply to the use of lasers and, in many cases, they may be banned or you need to register their use.

 Known star alignment

 The known star approach is for computerized mounts AKA GoTos.

 The drift alignment starts by focusing on a bright star that is low on the horizon.
 If the star drifts north, your RA axis is too low, if it drifts south, it’s too high.
 The next step is to focus on a bright star on the Meridian (right about your head).
 If that star drifts north, then rotate your mount clockwise (west) to adjust.
 If it drifts south then rotate your mount anticlockwise (east) to adjust.
 Repeat the steps until you get it accurate.

 Using the Southern Cross (Crux) and pointer stars

 With the latitude locked into the local latitude and the telescope set towards the south celestial pole (SCP) on the azimuth axis, the Dec axis is set to 90º and clasped in place.
 The telescope needs to be sitting strictly over the tripod.
 To achieve this, it is moved on the RA axis until in position and then clasped in place.
 It is now in the general direction of the SCP.

-Depending on the time of year and the night, the Southern Cross (AKA Crux) is a well-known marker to determine south.
+Depending on the time of year and the night, the Southern Cross (AKA Crux) is a well-known marker and southern hemisphere constellation to determine south.
 Draw a horizontal line between the bright star adjacent to it, Hadar, and Achernar to the west.
 At the center of this line, where the Crux points to, is roughly the SCP.